7hekaka/newcytosim/doc/main/faq.md

 You can already define different classes of filaments with different rigidity.
 You could make the rigidity dependent on some thing else, with a rigidity defined for each filament at each time point.
-You would just need to plug in the value instead of ‘rfRigidity’.
+You would just need to plug in the value instead of `rfRigidity`.

-That’s crazy but for fun you could do this:
+That`s crazy but for fun you could do this:

 	#include "object_set.h"
 	#include "simul.h"